rumkin/piggy-bank/README.md

 There is several named files:

-1. `1-compile.js` Compiles contract and write result to `code.json`.
-2. `2-account.js` Creates secret key and balance for test net.
+* `1-account.js` Creates secret key and balance for test net.
 Outputs `account.json`.
+* `2-compile.js` Compiles contract and write result to `code.json`.
-3. `3-connect.js` Connect to testnet with web3 and new account.
+* `3-connect.js` Connect to testnet with web3 and new account.
-4. `4-deploy.js` Deploy contract into testnet and write it's address to `contract.json`.
+* `4-deploy.js` Deploy contract into testnet and write it's address to `contract.json`.
-5. `5-server.js` Run HTTP Server with simple UI to interact with contract.
+* `5-server.js` Run HTTP Server with simple UI to interact with contract.

 Repository already contains compiled template and test account.
 To run step 5 you need to deploy contract into testnet (`4-deploy.js`).